 Now, it's important to note that your skin doesn't exist in a vacuum.
 Many environmental and biological factors can affect your skin's pH level, and it's constantly working to balance itself.
 It's impossible to keep your skin at a perfectly acidic pH level all the time, but when it comes to skincare, there are some simple choices you can make daily that will hugely impact the integrity of your skin barrier layer.

-And why do I want to protect my skin barrier, aka the acid mantle, again?
+And why do you want to protect your skin barrier, aka the acid mantle, again?

 In addition to housing the microbiome, i.e., all of the good bacteria that fight infection, your skin barrier keeps your skin protected and moisturized by preventing transepidermal water loss.
 A damaged skin barrier leaves your skin prone to problems: like extreme dryness, irritation, eczema, allergic reactions, breakouts, rosacea, psoriasis, and premature aging.
-So chances are, if your skin is dry, sensitive, reactive, and breakout-prone, what you've got is a weakened skin barrier.
+Chances are, if your skin is dry, sensitive, reactive, and breakout-prone, you've actually got a weakened skin barrier.
 This is why microbiome and skin-barrier-friendly skincare is a must!

 Here's a short and non-exhaustive list of things that damage your skin barrier and microbiome:

 - too alkaline cleansers (soaps and anything that foams are too alkaline)